Universal credit: Claimant commitment

 The claimant commitment is a record of the claimant’s responsibilities in relation to their award of UC.
 Where a couple claim, both members must accept a claimant commitment.
 Only in limited circumstances will this requirement not be imposed.
 It will be updated and reviewed periodically and each time it is changed the claimant must accept the new commitment.

-After submitting the UC claim, DWP will normally contact the claimant by telephone to arrange a personalised work search interview.
+When is the claimant commitment agreed?
+After submitting the UC claim, DWP will normally contact the claimant by telephone to arrange an interview.
 The claimant will meet their adviser and draw up job search requirements which will be used to draw up the claimant commitment.
 The claimant will be given a copy of the commitment to take away from the interview.

 If the claimant commitment is not accepted, the claim will be closed.